 For our light affliction, which is but for a moment, works for us a far more exceeding and eternal weight of glory; while we look … at the things which are not seen….
 (2Corinthians 4:17-18).

-The apostle Paul is telling us that our troubles, difficulties, and afflictions are very minor, in comparison to the good they are doing for us — that is, as long as our focus is on the unseen dealings of Yahuwah, who is working for our good.
+Surprising as it may seem, the apostle Paul tells us that our troubles, difficulties, and afflictions are very minor, in comparison to the good they are doing for us — that is, as long as our focus is on the unseen dealings of Yahuwah, who is working on our behalf, for our good.

-If however, we see our troubles as bad for us, and not as the loving hand of Yahuwah for our good, then we miss out on the glory resulting from these valuable lessons.
+If however, we see our troubles as bad for us, and not as the hand of Yahuwah working in us for our good, then we miss out on the glory resulting from these valuable lessons.

-- Oh Father, help us, Your Thirsty Souls, to receive Your correction and respond with Your grace!!
+- Oh Father, help us, Your Thirsty Souls, to receive afflictions and corrections with Your grace!!

 The Fool Refuses to Learn

-Let us not be among those who refuse to heed the lessons from our sorrows — those who deny the troubles, and seek after merriment and foolishness (Ecclesiastes 7:4-5; see also Proverbs 1:7,24).
+Let us not be among those who refuse to heed the lessons from our sorrows — those who deny the troubles, and turn to resentment and bitterness, or turn to merriment and foolishness (Ecclesiastes 7:4-5; see also Proverbs 1:7,24).

-Our troubles can be painful, and humiliating at times.
-But we must love the truth regardless of the pain, and not reason ourselves away from the Holy Spirit’s guidance with rationalizations.
+Our troubles can be painful, agonizing, and even humiliating at times.
+But we must love the truth regardless of the pain, and not reason ourselves away from the Holy Spirit’s guidance with rationalizations or justifications.

 Remembering the Lessons